No passwords, No popups, No cost

 Diffraction grating

 A. Hi Evenilde.
-Some colors are pigments, and a clearcoat won't effect them; but some "colors" (like the rainbow sheen of a drop of oil on a puddle, or from a CD/DVD, or the colors of titanium jewelry, or the changing colors of some oncoming headlights) are just diffraction effects.
-These effects happen because the oil, or plastic, or metal coating is transparent and so thin (partial wavelength) that light waves bouncing off the inside of the clearcoat and the outside "interfere" and cancel out some of the colors of white light, leaving only the remaining.
+Some colors are pigments, and a clearcoat won't effect them; but some "colors" (like the rainbow sheen of a drop of oil on a puddle, or reflection from a CD/DVD, or the colors of titanium jewelry, or the changing colors of some oncoming headlights) are just diffraction effects.
+These effects happen because the oil, or plastic, or metal coating is transparent and so thin (partial wavelength) that light waves bouncing off the inside of the clearcoat and the outside "interfere" and cancel out some of the colors of white light, while amplifying the remaining.

-The bad news is that any clearcoating will always destroys these diffraction colors because the clearcoating is too thick for partial wavelength effects.
+The bad news is that any clearcoating will always destroy these diffraction colors because the clearcoating is too thick for partial wavelength effects.
 I can't say for sure, but I believe this is what is happening to your "yellows" and "oranges", leaving only a brown rust color.
 Sorry it's not good news, but at least if you know what you're fighting you may be able to figure out what you want to do.

 Regards,